yasir2000/openwrt-oldwiki-md/PrinterSharingHowto.rst

 Then you use your new printer like you would a local one.

 === kprinter (KDE) ===
-Please translate this to english.
-Thanks.

  * Start kprinter
- * Drucker hinzufügen / Weiter / select Netzwerkdrucker (TCP) / Weiter
+ * Select 'Add printer'
+ * Select Network printer (TCP)
- * Bei Druckeradresse 192.168.1.1 (the routers IP address) eingeben
+ * Use 192.168.1.1 (the router's IP address) as the printer's IP
- * Bei Port den soeben configurierten eingeben eingeben / Weiter
- * Hersteller und Modell auswählen / Weiter
- * Bei Treiberauswahl den empfohlenen auswählen / Weiter
+ * Fill in the port you want to use (normally defaults to 9100)
+ * Pick manufacturer and model
+ * Pick the recommended driver
- * You can new print a test page or change the Einstellungen / Weiter
+ * Then you can new print a test page or change the settings of the printer further

 === Gnome ===

  * Select System -> Administration -> Printing
  * Select New Printer
  * Select Network Printer and "HP !JetDirect"